-Auto liability insurance is compulsory in the District of Columbia and all states except New Hampshire.
+Auto liability insurance is required in most states.
 In addition, twenty-eight states and the District of Columbia have mandatory requirements for uninsured or underinsured motorist coverage.
-According to the Insurance Information Institute (iii), the percentage of uninsured drivers nationwide was 12.6 percent in 2012, the latest year this information is available.
-The iii states that the public generally supports compulsory auto insurance and wants these laws enforced.
+According to the Insurance Information Institute (III), the percentage of uninsured drivers nationwide was 12.6 percent in 2012, the latest year this information is available.
+The III states that the public generally supports compulsory auto insurance and wants these laws enforced.

 An interesting case study is TexasSure, described as a “vehicle insurance verification program that came about when Texas Legislature directed the Texas Department of Insurance, Public Safety, Motor Vehicles, and Information Resources to develop a system to reduce the number of uninsured motorists.
 Working together, the agencies have compiled a database that connects every registered vehicle in the state by its license plate, vehicle identification number, and liability insurance policy.
 That means that law enforcement officers and tax-assessor-collectors can immediately access the database and verify if you are driving without insurance.”

 TexasSure began in 2008 and is funded by a portion of the $1 dollar fee that Texas drivers pay when they renew their vehicle registrations.
 The system is available to all law enforcement statewide.
 TexasSure states that when the program started in 2008, nearly 20 percent of Texas vehicles were uninsured, but as of August 31, 2016, that percentage has dropped down 13.61 percent.